hrrno/wp1/README.md

 * International federated logons are in the goals of the Tryggve project
 * Our computing partners will likely dictate our logon selection

 #### 5: Online research file ordering system

 * An online prototype interface for MFR has been constructed and is undergoing refinement
 * Metadata from the registers will be used to generate specific data access requests
-* Tooling will be constructed so to maximize ease of integration in related projects
+* Tooling will be constructed so to maximize ease of integration in partner projects

 #### 6: Online data analysis for researchers pilot